"Would you be very much against applying for work at the Biograph studio, Mary?"

 Mary had planned her route to the Biograph studio very carefully, in order to spend only one nickel on the cross-town trolley.
 Why waste precious money on such a pointless trip, anyway?
 She would step inside the hated studio, pay the call she'd promised her mother she would, and get out of there as quickly as she could.

-The above is an excerpt from my upcoming book, Mary Pickford, Canada's Silent Siren, America's Sweetheart.
+The above is an excerpt from my upcoming book, Mary Pickford, Canada's Silent Siren, America's Sweetheart

 Look for it in bookstores in September, or preorder now, online.